 The Conditional exemption does not alter any other legal requirement (e.g., limitations on sales, distribution, or donations of cannabis).
 Refer to the Application/Termination Process and Fees section for information on application requirements.
 Cultivation activities that are conditionally exempt under this General Order still require a valid basis of right for the diversion and use of water and therefore may still need to apply for a water right.
 Indoor commercial cannabis cultivation may be performed using hydroponic growing systems, soil, or other growth media.
 To maintain suitable growing conditions, wastewater is discharged from hydroponic systems when the irrigation water contains excessive salinity or nutrients.
 Irrigation tail water is generated when excess water drains from the growth media.
 Irrigation tail water or hydroponic wastewater may contain nutrients (e.g., phosphate or nitrate), salinity constituents (e.g., sodium, chloride, potassium, calcium, sulfate, magnesium), and other constituents (e.g., iron, manganese, zinc, molybdenum, boron, and silver).
 Other sanitation based wastewaters may also be generated at indoor commercial cannabis cultivation sites.
 These miscellaneous industrial wastewaters may contain biocides, bleach mixtures, or other chemical waste streams.

 Commercial cannabis cultivation activities are classified as conditionally exempt if they occur within a structure with a permanent roof, a permanent relatively impermeable floor (e.g., concrete or asphalt paved), and comply with the Cannabis Policy and all applicable Requirements in Attachment A, and either: 1) discharge all industrial wastewaters generated to a permitted wastewater treatment collection system and facility that accepts cannabis cultivation wastewater; or 2) collect all industrial wastewater in an appropriate storage container to be stored and properly disposed of by a permitted wastewater hauler at a permitted wastewater treatment facility that accepts cannabis cultivation wastewater.
-To obtain documentation of the conditionally exempt status to obtain a CDFA commercial cannabis cultivation license, conditionally exempt Dischargers are required to obtain coverage under the Waiver included in this General Order.
+To obtain documentation of the conditionally exempt status to obtain a DCC commercial cannabis cultivation license, conditionally exempt Dischargers are required to obtain coverage under the Waiver included in this General Order.
 Refer to the Application/Termination Process and Fees section for information on application requirements.

 Discharges of irrigation tailwater, hydroponic wastewater, or other miscellaneous industrial wastewaters from indoor cannabis cultivation activities to an on-site wastewater treatment system (such as a septic tank and leach field), to land, or to surface water must obtain separate regulatory authorization (e.g., WDRs, conditional waiver of WDRs, or other permit mechanism) to discharge the wastewater.
 Such Dischargers are classified as conditionally exempt.
-To obtain documentation of the conditionally exempt status and obtain a CDFA cultivation license, conditionally exempt Dischargers are required to obtain coverage under the Waiver included in this General Order.
+To obtain documentation of the conditionally exempt status and obtain a DCC cultivation license, conditionally exempt Dischargers are required to obtain coverage under the Waiver included in this General Order.
 Refer to the Application/Termination Process and Fees section for information on application requirements.

 Indoor commercial cultivation activities that are conditionally exempt under this General Order still require a valid basis of right for the diversion and use of water and therefore may still need to apply for a water right.
 The exemption for enrolling under this General Order does not affect the Requirement to obtain authorization for water diversion.